GnomeModder/ChefMod/RELEASE/README.md

 ## Changelog
+`2.0.4`

+- Re-implemented old anti self-proc code alongside the new one, since removing it caused CHEF to be able to proc against oil by attacking it.

 `2.0.3`

 - Improved anti Oil self-proc code.
 This probably doesn't change anything, but this method of doing it should make it less prone to compatibility issues.